Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 Their storytelling worked so well within three weeks of their launch, the Warby Parker earned tremendous recognition.

 Brand communities are places where people, deeply invested in your product and services, share your content with like-minded prospects.
 It’s a nurturing method that fosters strong loyalty, inadvertently generating leads for your business.

-Some like Starbucks use their in-house reward app to bring their customer together.
-Others build their separate sponsored communities to gather their fans.
+Some like Starbucks, use their in-house reward app to bring their customers together.
+Others build their own sponsored communities to gather their fans.
 If you dive deep into communities, you’ll find well-known brands hosting groups on prominent social platforms, as well.

 Build your community on social media to get started.